sumo-digital-academy/playbuffer/.github/README.md

  **Q**: Can I make a game using the PlayBuffer and sell/distribute the executable?

  **A**: Yes.
-Provided that you're not selling or distributing anything containig the tutorial assets or the PlayBuffer source code then what you do with your executables is entirely your business!
+Provided that you're not selling or distributing anything containing the tutorial assets or the PlayBuffer source code then what you do with your executables is entirely your business!

  ##